Internet Resources - Diabetes Devices and Tracking Tools

 The following Internet resources regarding diabetes devices and tracking tools are recommended by your UW Health diabetes care team:

 From the U.S. Food and Drug Administration - When people with diabetes can control their blood sugar (glucose), they are more likely to stay healthy.
 People with diabetes use two kinds of management devices - glucose meters and other diabetes management tests.From the U.S. Food and Drug Administration - Lancets and other lancing devices are sharp blades or needles used to obtain blood samples for glucose testing.From the U.S. Food and Drug Administration - All insulin delivery devices inject insulin through the skin and into the fatty tissue below.
 Most people inject the insulin with a syringe that delivers insulin just under the skin.
 Others use insulin pens, jet injectors, or insulin pumps.
-Several new approaches for taking insulin are under development.Information and illustrations from MedlinePlus.This resource from the American Diabetes Association is a risk assessment tool that can be used to explore the effects of a wide variety of health care interventions, including losing weight, stopping smoking, and taking certain medications.The American Diabetes Association's "Choose to Live Challenge" is a monthly Web tool to help people with diabetes take small steps toward healthier living.
+Several new approaches for taking insulin are under development.Information and illustrations from MedlinePlus.The American Diabetes Association's "Choose to Live Challenge" is a monthly Web tool to help people with diabetes take small steps toward healthier living.
 Each month, the site features a unique "challenge" on an important aspect of diabetes care and offers tips, tools and resources to help visitors meet their health goals.